Join us for upcoming MS89 Community Archives Screenings!

 - Registration is required

 This event is made possible by a generous gift from the Dietrich Humanities Scholars Program, the Frank-Ratchye STUDIO for Creative Inquiry, and The Warhol.

-The Pittsburgh Queer History Project (PQHP) is an oral history and media archive, focusing on LGBT nightlife in Pittsburgh, PA from 1960 to 1990.
-Founded by Harrison Apple in 2012, the project began as an investigation of gay-owned-and-operated after-hours nightclubs.
-Within these nightclubs, LGBT Pittsburghers used fraternal organization charters as semi-legal shelters and created an after-dark community of labor and love.
-These emergent communities of membership formed the basis of a self-aware gay and lesbian community which combatted police harassment and the AIDS epidemic while facing the swift economic decline of Pittsburgh.
-In the years following heavy outmigration from steel cities like Pittsburgh, these histories have become all but forgotten.
+The Pittsburgh Queer History Project (PQHP) is an oral history and media initiative, focusing on LGBTQ after-hours nightlife in Pittsburgh, PA from 1960 to 1990.
+Founded by Harrison Apple in 2012, the project began as an investigation of gay-owned-and-operated after-hours nightclubs where fraternal organization charters acted as semi-legal shelters for sex and social membership.
+These emergent communities contributed to a broader and self-aware gay and lesbian political community of mutual aid, combatting police harassment and the AIDS epidemic while facing the swift economic decline of Pittsburgh.
+In the years following heavy outmigration from steel cities like Pittsburgh, these histories have become more difficult to document and pass on.

 The PQHP’s mission is to develop robust record of these communities through a combination of community centered events and home preservation education.
 Co-Directed by Harrison Apple and Tim Haggerty at Carnegie Mellon University, the Project secured funding for exhibitions and public events beginning with “Lucky After Dark.”
 Mounted in 2014 at the Future Tenant Gallery in Downtown Pittsburgh, “Lucky After Dark” drew over a thousand visitors to see evidence of their own history in formation.
 Since then, the PQHP has developed more academic and popular publications, events, as well as select archival collections online.